 A cheater who continues to defend his point of view/perspective is unlikely to move forward.

-A cheater who continues to be defensive in general is protecting his feelings and not the feelings of the Hurt Partner.
+A cheater who continues to be defensive in general is protecting his feelings and not the feelings of the Hurt Partner (cheated on).

 A cheater who gives little or no empathy cannot change.

 A cheater who cannot articulate insight about why he believes he cheated and why it will never happen again is at high risk to cheat again.

 A Hurt Partner who cannot successfully go through the process of Affair Recovery puts the relationship at high risk for similar circumstances.
 The Hurt Partner has to be open-minded about the process.

 Before a cheater can change they must work through their personal issues that drove them to stray.

 As a Marriage Counselor working with Affair Recovery we can underestimate people’s ability to change.
 I have counseled many husbands who have cheated on their wives who are filled with guilt and shame who have realized they have made a grave mistake whether through a one night stand or a short or long term affair.
 They are consumed with regrets wishing there was anything they could do to take back the hurt they’ve inflicted on their wives.
 They have come to understand they are not so self-entitled in their judgment and come in looking for help in saving their marriages.